XLNT/use.nifti.es/README.md

 > A universal NFT metadata and rendering API.

-🖼 use.nifti.es returns an NFT's metadata in a consistent, universal format, as well as domain-specific rendering logic in order to render arbitrary NFTs.
+🖼 use.nifti.es returns an NFT's metadata in a consistent, universal format, ~~as well as domain-specific rendering logic in order to render arbitrary NFTs~~.
 It's like [Noembed](https://noembed.com/) but for digital assets.

 🖼 use.nifti.es is a work-in-progress, and was written for [📦 drop.nifti.es](https://drop.nifti.es).